 When new children enter the primary grades, which can be any time of the year in an international school, they are welcomed into our ISR Community by an ambassador and a homeroom buddy who shows them around and translate, if necessary.
 They will be placed in the right language level for English and German, based on their knowledge check results.

 Most children adjust quite quickly in the friendly and positive environment that ISR provides.
-The Academic Quality Coordinator (AQC), Ms. Lyons, is on hand to assist and monitor our new students.
-For those children who might need a bit extra support, students and parents are invited to contact Ms. Lyons who works individually with each child and family to develop creative and effective solutions to help children adjust at their own pace and feel at home at ISR.
+The Academic Head of Primary School is on hand to assist and monitor our new students.
+For those children who might need a bit extra support, students and parents are invited to contact the Head of Primary who works individually with each child and family to develop creative and effective solutions to help children adjust at their own pace and feel at home at ISR.

 Positive Learning Environment